kanis777/DES/README.md

 Monitor the output for the ciphertext generated and the corresponding execution time.
 Optionally, verify the correctness of encryption and decryption by comparing the original plaintext with the decrypted text.

-## Contributing:
-Contributions to this project are welcome.
-You can contribute by:
-Reporting bugs and issues.
-Suggesting enhancements and optimizations.
-Providing feedback and suggestions for improvement.